-With the date for the spaghetti dinner for my friend Becky’s husband, Donn, just one month and one day away, the first crochet thing I did was make the five more ribbons.
+With the date for the spaghetti dinner for my friend Becky’s husband, Donn, just one month and one day away, the first crochet thing I did was make some ribbons — five to be precise.

 Then, after I had made the requisite daily five ribbons, I wove in the ends of some of the crochet ribbons that had accumulated since Friday